-These crispy baked spring rolls with chicken and spinach dipped in some soy sauce (gluten free of course), they hit all the right spots!
+These crispy baked spring rolls with chicken and spinach dipped in soy sauce (gluten free of course), hit all the right spots!
 I love spring rolls so so much.
 With dinners like shrimp fried rice or stir fry noodles, these spring rolls are the best addition!
-The best part though is that they are made with rice paper- aka gluten free crispy goodness.
+The best part though is that they are made with rice paper- aka gluten-free crispy goodness.

 When we went gluten free in May, 2019 for my 3 year old it was a super big change in our house.
 So finding things that we loved previously that we could still eat now was really really nice.
 It definitely made the change a little easier to focus on the good things we could eat instead of the things we had to get rid of.
 Honestly going gluten free has been a great thing in our house.
 It's challenging the way we cook, the ingredients we use, and it's definitely making us healthier.

 Rice paper is wonderful.
 It's cheap and we still haven't finished the pack of rice paper I got last time I went shopping and we have made a few batches of spring rolls.
 I love that these are baked spring rolls, not fried, and so easy to put together as well.

 Let's talk Soy Sauce.
 I did not know that soy sauce had wheat in it., but I realized when I was making a meal (fried rice- you know it 😉 and I happened to glance at the ingredients.
 I had to just eat that meal myself over the week since I could not give it to my 3 year old.
 Now, of course, I have to get the gluten free soy sauce and the same goes for Worcestershire sauce.
 Check your sauces people!

 Gluten free soy sauce is actually called Tamari and it's a traditionally gluten free brew of soy sauce.
 It's actually becoming more and more popular.
 I am relieved that we live in a time where gluten free options exist everywhere for people like us who need it, right?